eranimo/imperianova/docs/game.md

   - Family

 #### Government
-Government is the primary organization in a Polity and the primary way it is controlled.
+Government is the primary Organization in a Polity and the primary way it is controlled.

 #### Unit
-Units belonging to Organizations controlled by the Player are visible on the map.
+Units belonging to Organizations controlled by the Player can be directly controlled.

 ### Jobs
 Organizations have Jobs, which are assigned to Characters.
 They have a type, which defines their actions.